 For a test to be fair and accurate, everyone who takes it has to have the same opportunity to succeed.

-To guarantee our tests are fair, we have a number of important security measures in place to ensure that exam papers are safely distributed from our headquarters in Cambridge to the thousands of exam centres around the world where our tests take place.
+To guarantee our tests are fair, we have a number of important security measures in place to ensure that exams safely distributed to the thousands of exam centres around the world where our tests take place.

-Exam papers are delivered to test centres by a number of secure methods – some receive them by secure post, and in some countries they are sent to a courier for delivery only on the day of the test.
+Exam papers are delivered to test centres by a number of secure methods – many are accessed via computer in the test centre, some receive physical question papers by secure post, and in some countries they are sent to a courier for delivery only on the day of the test.

-Exam papers frequently need to be stored for brief periods of time before the exam, as do the completed exam scripts before they are returned to Cambridge English for marking.
+Physical question papers may need to be stored for brief periods of time before the exam, as do the completed exam scripts before they are marked.
 All exam centres are required to have secure storage facilities and are inspected regularly to ensure they meet our strict criteria for security.

 The assessment of a candidate’s work has to be as consistent and reliable as every other aspect of the examination process.
-For this reason all of our exams (except IELTS) are returned to Cambridge for marking.
+For this reason all of our exams (except IELTS) are marked by trained and certified Cambridge examiners on Cambridge systems and platforms.

 When we receive the completed written papers they are randomly allocated for marking – this ensures that, regardless of where they have come from, all papers are marked fairly.